 - H2O – It is an open-source, distributed, and in-memory platform for ML and predictive analysis.
 It can build production-ready models for supervised and unsupervised algorithms, like classification and clustering.
 H2O has a simple yet effective UI known as flow.

 - Steam – This is an enterprise offering where data scientists can build, train and deploy ML models that users can access by various applications via APIs.

 - Driverless AI – Though named so, it is not specific to autonomous driving but also performs automatic feature engineering, model selection, tuning and ensembles, and helps in calibrating parameters that optimize the algorithms for specific use-cases.

-H2O also provides REST API for external programs to access its capabilities over HTTP via JSON.
-H2O also supports algorithms other than supervised and unsupervised algorithms, like the quantile, early stopping, Word2Vec.
+H2O.ai also provides a REST API for external programs to access its capabilities over HTTP via JSON.
+The machine learning platform also supports algorithms other than supervised and unsupervised algorithms, like quantile, early stopping, and Word2Vec.

 Some of the popular applications of Core ML are real-time image recognition, face detection, text prediction, and speaker identification.
 The machine learning models are pre-trained on the cloud and then changed to Core ML format, which can be directly added to the required Xcode project.
 Some frameworks that support Core ML are Vision, GamePlaykit, and NLP.

 Caffe is an expressive deep learning framework made for speed and modularity.
 It was earlier available under the BSD 2-Clause license; however, Facebook open-sourced it in 2017.
 Interestingly, Caffe was integrated with Apache Spark to produce a distributed deep learning framework, namely CaffeOnSpark.

 Written in C++, it has Python and MATLAB programming interfaces.
 Caffe is much suitable for industrial deployments, like vision and speech, as well as research projects.
 It can process more than 60 million images in a day on a single GPU, which is quite fast.